-If your goal is to lose weight, aim for a high-intensity workout 3 times/ week, it will help you lose fat much faster than cardio exercises.
+If your goal is to burn fat, aim for a high-intensity Tabata workout 3 times/ week, it will help you burn fat much faster than cardio exercises.

-Today, in episode 8 of the Tabata training series, I’m going to bring you to a 9 minute lower body-routine who besides that will build your muscles will also help you burn fat faster than you think.
+Today, in episode 8 of the Tabata training series, I’m going to bring you to a 9-minute lower body routine that besides that will build your muscles, and will also help you burn fat faster than you think.

 Today’s workout is comprised of 8 exercises, repeated twice.
 Each exercise will be performed for 20 seconds, followed by 10 seconds of rest.

 Today’s Tabata exercises for burning fat fast are:

 2) Squat Uppercuts